 Arizona Lottery and Chicanos Por La Causa Announce Major Workforce Development Funding Through Unique Partnership

-- Training and upskilling opportunities to incumbent workers, youth and unemployed individuals
+- Training and upskilling opportunities for incumbent workers, youth, and unemployed individuals

 - High School classes & Job training